In Tripura, a musician’s bid to preserve the language of the tribes

 In 2013, Rumio came back to Agartala from Bengaluru after seven years.
 Around the same time, so did his guitarist friend Bhaskar J. Debbarma from Chennai.
 Back then, family and friends often listened to their compositions, and coaxed them to start a band.
 In 2014, after inducting a few other boys, Koloma was launched.
 “I decided to name our band Koloma so even if it were in a small way, people would remember through us the Kokborok script that once existed,” says Rumio, who uses the Roman script to write lyrics.
 In 2015, they brought out their first album, Mwrwi Mwrwi.

-The bands uses elements of other genres—such as blues and rock fused with folk tunes of Tripura— to tell tales of love, life and strife in Tripura.
+The band uses elements of other genres—such as blues and rock fused with folk tunes of Tripura— to tell tales of love, life and strife in Tripura.
 The five-membered band — all of whom belong to the Debbarma Tripuri clan — play the flute, the guitar and traditional folk instruments such as the sarinda (similar to a violin), and the chongpreng (a string instrument).
 “In our compositions we primarily use Uttar Ragini and Dakhin Ragini which are slightly similar to Hindustani Raga Sarang and Raga Desh,” Rumio says.

 Staying alive